-Magic Kingdom is located in the Orlando area and is a perfect park to pace yourself, get lost, and discover the enchantment of this land.
+If you didn’t know, the Magic Kingdom is located in the Orlando area and is a perfect park to pace yourself, get lost, and discover the enchantment of this land.

 For a solo theme park goer, all you need is your smartphone, a good Disney Podcast, and your headphones, and you’ll be on your way to an out of this world theme park adventure!

 Traveling solo to Magic Kingdom doesn’t have to be frightening.

 Since I started traveling to Disney parks alone, I’ve noticed I’m confident meeting new people.
 I’m also able to let go just a little bit of my introverted side.